 Extended terms.
 These loans offer long payment terms, with loan lengths ranging from five to 25 years, providing payment flexibility.

 Affordable rates.
-They typically come with good interest rates, making them an affordable financing option for your practice.
+They typically come with competitive interest rates starting at 6.75%, making them an affordable financing option for your practice.

 Government backing.
 The SBA guarantees either 75% or 85% of the total loan amount to the lender, depending on the amount borrowed, reducing their risk and improving your approval odds.